junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Says by a demon," John retorts disapprovingly.

-Sam is actually surprised that John hasn't topple the whole jar of holy water on Crowley.
-He wonders if it has anything to do when he last mentioned he's "a friend" back in the car outside Missouri's.
+Sam is actually surprised that John hasn't toppled the whole jar of holy water on Crowley.
+He wonders if it has anything to do with when he last mentioned he's "a friend" back in the car outside Missouri's.

 "Nor do I," Rowena agrees with a taunting smile.
 "Haven't seen anything remotely similar to this in my three hundred years of life.
-Haven't imagined with my wildest imagination, and you knew I can imagine many things."
+Haven't imagined with my wildest imagination, and you knew I could imagine many things."

 "And a witch," Mary regards her.